-The first customer requirement is durability.
-This will be important as the device will eventually be used in a customer's everyday life, and when walking outdoors, it is likely that eventually they may either kick or walk to close to an object and contact the device.
-Eventually we will design a protective cover, but along with this, the components need to be stable and close to the leg to avoid damage.
-A high range of motion is important as the device is designed to be assistive rather than simply an ankle brace.
-This means that the user will be able to use the motion of their ankle freely, and the device should be able to accommodate to that full range of motion.
-Once again, the device will eventually be used for everyday life such as hiking and recreational walking.
-Both adjustability and affordability are important as the device is intended to be accessible to a wide range of individuals who need the assistance.
-Because of this, the device is lightweight and can be easily attached to the user's feet for as long as they need while still allowing them to walk normally.
+The first customer requirement is durability (CR1).
+This will be important as the device will eventually be used in a customer's everyday life, and when walking outdoors, likely, they may eventually either kick or walk too close to an object and contact the device.
+Eventually, we will design a protective cover, but along with this, the components need to be stable and close to the leg to avoid damage.
+A high range of motion (CR2) is important as the device is designed to be assistive rather than simply an ankle brace.
+This means that the user will be able to use the motion of their ankle freely, and the device should be able to accommodate that full range of motion.
+Once again, the device will eventually be used for everyday life, such as hiking and recreational walking.
+Because of this, the system will likely be used for an entire day at a time, thus, both comfort (CR3) and long battery life (CR4), both of which can sustain the user for a full day, are relevant to the product.
+Both adjustability (CR5) and affordability (CR7) are important as the device is intended to be accessible to a wide range of individuals who need assistance.
+Because the device is intended for those with cerebral palsy and other muscular deficiencies, it is crucial that the device is lightweight (CR6) and can be easily attached to the user's feet for as long as they need, while still allowing them to walk normally.
+The customer requirements can be listed as follows: